3 amazing landscapes forged by ice

 1. Scotland

-Many of Scotland’s most dramatic landscapes were forged during the last glacial phase.
+Many of Scotland’s most dramatic but amazing landscapes were forged during the last glacial phase.
 These Scottish landscapes are such perfect examples of the glacial moulding of landforms that they played a key role in the development of Swiss geologist Louis Agassiz’s Ice Age theory in the mid-19th century.
 Places such as the U-shaped valley Glen Coe and Lewisian Gneiss (the oldest rock in Europe) are reach-out-and-touch examples of the geological diversity of this beautiful part of the world.

 Shortly before the publication of Darwin’s theory of evolution, Agassiz was swayed by evidence he found in the Scottish Highlands that glaciers once existed in areas far away from places currently covered in ice, such as the Swiss Alps.
 His findings suggested that an Ice Age had occurred several thousand years ago – and supported theories that the Earth was most certainly not created in seven days.
 We now know that Scotland has been blanketed in ice sheets five or six times in the last 750,000 years.